 NOTE: In all other conditions, the electrostatic discharge through the tire is sufficient.
 If the aircraft is on jacks for retraction and extension checks or for the removal/installation of the landing gear, the grounding (earthing) alternative points (if installed) are:

 - In the hole on the avionics-compartment lateral right door-frame (on FR14),

 - On the engine nacelles,

-- Adjacent to the high-pressure connector,

 - On the wing upper surfaces.

 Ground Service Connections Grounding (Earthing) Points - Landing Gear FIGURE-5-4-2-991-001-A01